When the weather begins to get cooler gardeners know it’s time to think about how to protect plants from frost.

 For bigger plants, set some stakes in the ground taller in a perimeter of the target plant by several inches.
 Cover the big plants with the coverings around the stakes, then secure with bricks or rocks.

-If you don’t have the time for boxes and stakes, put a patio chair on top of the smaller plants, then drape the covering over the chair.
-If your frost-sensitive plants are in containers, simply move them indoors whenever there’s a danger of frost.
+If you don’t have the time for boxes and stakes, put a patio chair on top of the smaller container plants, then drape the covering over the chair.
+If your frost-sensitive plants are in container or pots, keep them safe by simply bringing plants in for the winter months or whenever there’s a danger of frost.

 Watering Your Plants

-Did you know you can protect your plants from the cold by watering them?
+Did you know you can protect your indoor plants from the cold by watering them?

 How?
 A few days before the arrival of frost water plants thoroughly.
 Wet soil will collect more heat than dry soil.
 Water also insulates the plant cells, the soil and prevent desiccation.
 Don’t water during frost.
 It result’s in frost heave and accelerates frost damage.
 The key is to water before the frost sets in to raise humidity and prevent further damage.